 What are Level 1 and Level 2 charging stations?

-Level 1 uses a 120V outlet.
+What is level 1 charging station?
+It uses a 120V outlet.
 It’s slow but simple, about 3 to 5 miles of range per hour.
 Level 2 uses 240V and adds roughly 10 to 60 plus miles per hour.
 You’ll find Level 2 at homes, offices, and public spots.

 How fast will a Level 1 charger charge?